ONSdigital/dp/training/culture-and-process/PR_REVIEW_AND_RESPONSE_GUIDANCE.md

 - Is input data validated ?
 - Might the code suffer speed issues (benefit from, for example: pagination) ?
 - Is the code modular, where applicable ?
-- Does code and test code address ALL sunny and rainy day paths (capture / process all errors) ?
+- Does code and test code address all sunny and rainy day paths (capture / process all errors) ?
 - Are there simpler solutions ?
 - Are logs produced in the code sensible ?
 - Has a suitable linter been run and where possible, the issues raised by the linter cleaned up ?